bbchung/clighter/README.md

 ## Intro

-Clighter(Clang Highlighter) is a c-family semantic highlighting plugin for Vim based on Clang.
-This plugin use libclang to enhance c-family source code highlighting from Vim builtin syntax highlighting to semantic highlighting.
+Clighter(Clang Highlighter) is a c-family semantic highlighting plugin for Vim, based on Clang.
+Clighter use libclang to enhance c-family source code highlighting from Vim builtin syntax highlighting to semantic highlighting.
-Clighter doesn't disable the builtin syntax highlighting, it just "append" the semantic highlighting into the word.
+Clighter doesn't disable the builtin syntax highlighting, but just "append" the semantic highlighting into the code.

 Clighter provides the following features: